mmghannam/scipdex/modeling/knapsack/README.md

 \end{align*}
 $$

-As you will see with these classical problems, they .
+As you will see with these classical problems, they ????
 Sometimes the key to solving a real-world problem is to identify the well-known classic problem that represents them.
 Here are some examples where knapsack could be applied:
-- a
+- a???
-- b
+- b???
-- c
+- c???

 #### Exercise 1: Knapsack problem with fractional items
 Let us start with a simplified version of the classical knapsack, where instead of choosing which items to pick, we must choose which amount to pick.